regebro/tider/docs/index.rst

   you can't make these tests unless you also have a date.

 * The Date object is no longer restricts to years between 1 and 9999.

+  In fact there are currently no min/max restrictions at all, which means that thanks to Python's int/long unification the only restriction are memory issues.
+However, because that would not be true for a C-implementation restrictions may be reintroduced to make the Python implementation keep compatibility with the C implementation.